 Motivated by the model's prediction that cities form around trading places, I assume that each city in the data had a trading place in its geographic center, both in 1910 and in 1930.19 Although this assumption is clearly an abstraction from reality in which trade can potentially happen at various locations, the censuses in fact support it.
-The 1930 census reports that cities hosted as much as 71.7% of workers employed in the sector "trade and finance," even though they only hosted 33.8% of Hungarian population.
+The 1930 census reports that cities hosted as much as 71.8 percent of workers employed in the sector "trade and finance," even though they only hosted 33.8 percent of Hungarian population (HSO 1934).
 This suggests that trading activity was indeed highly concentrated in cities.
-Moreover, an alternative threshold in which I classify settlements with more than 500 trade and finance workers as trading places.
+Moreover, an alternative threshold in which I classify settlements with more than 500 trade and finance workers as trading places would almost exactly coincide with my baseline classification of cities as trading places.

 This definition of trading places implies that Hungary had 58 trading places in 1910.
 Out of these 58 trading places, 35 remained in the country after the 1920 border change.
-Moreover, four settlements in Hungary's post-1920 territory exceeded the 20,000-inhabitant threshold between 1910 and 1930.
+Moreover, 4 settlements in Hungary's post-1920 territory exceeded the 20,000-inhabitant threshold between 1910 and 1930.
 Hence, I treat their geographic centers as trading places as well, making the total number of trading places 39 in 1930.
 Importantly, I do not need to assume that trading places formed exogenously.
 A mapping outside the model can exist between (exogenous or endogenous) variables and the locations of trading places in any period.
 This mapping would need to be taken into account in model counterfactuals but is irrelevant when comparing the actual equilibria of 1910 and 1930, in which I observe the locations of trading places in the data.
-Under the assumption that borders were redrawn exogenously, omitting the mapping cannot bias the estimation either, since the estimation solely relies on this exogeneity assumption.20
+Under the assumption that borders were redrawn exogenously, omitting the mapping cannot bias the estimation either since the estimation solely relies on this exogeneity assumption.20